The Wild Blue: Bombing Ploesti

 Before McGovern had trained, 177 B-24's of the Eighth Airforce carried out one of its most important, if not fully successful missions, bombing the oil refineries in Ploesti, Romania that produced 60% of the oil for the German military.
 Unfortunately, the planes were scattered by too many cumulus clouds and though they lacked cohesion, still faced severe fire from German ground forces and air defenses.
 Though much of the refinery was destroyed, 54 B-24s were lost, nearly one-third of the entire force.
-Though the 8th would continue raids on Ploesti, the loss of so many pilots and crews forced the Air Core to speed up their pilot training to keep pace with the increased number of B-24's being produced.
+Though the 8th would continue raids on Ploesti, the loss of so many pilots and crews forced the Air Corps to speed up their pilot training to keep pace with the increased number of B-24's being produced.
 This ramp up affected McGovern's training, increasing the pressures and pace, but perhaps not the quality.